angadsinghsandhu/Notes/Leetcode/Notes/Abdul Bari/1 introduction/2 Characteristics of Algorithm.md

 ## Characteristics of an Algorithm

-### Input and Output
+### Input

-- **Input**: Algorithms may take zero or more inputs.
+- **Definition**: An algorithm may take zero or more inputs.
+Even if an algorithm doesn't require an input, it must produce an output to justify its existence.
+Algorithms may take zero or more inputs.
 An algorithm that doesn't require an input is still valid.

+### Output

-- **Output**: Every algorithm must generate at least one output to justify its existence.
+- **Definition**: Every algorithm must generate at least one output to justify its existence.
 This is similar to how functions in programming may not take parameters but still produce a result.

 ### Definiteness